TABLE OF CONTENTS

 To change your Default Screen, see our article How to Access and Update the Account Defaults to see how to make these changes.
 Once selected, all devices running the Apps will load this Screen.

-Unregistered Non-DAKboard OS Devices:
+Unregistered Non-DAKOS Devices:

-Wrong Screen Showing on DAKboard OS Device:
+Wrong Screen Showing on DAKOS Device:

 If your DAKboard is still showing the wrong screen after assigning a new Screen to it, try the following troubleshooting steps: